PabloDoval/GettingAndCleaningData-Project/CodeBook.md

 * **TimeBodyGyroJerkMagnitude-arCoeff3:**
 * **TimeBodyGyroJerkMagnitude-arCoeff4:**
 * **TimeBodyGyroJerkMean-X:**

+   *Numeric* value that specifies the mean of the total body jerk gyroscope readings for the X axis, in m/s.

 * **TimeBodyGyroJerkMean-Y:**

+   *Numeric* value that specifies the mean of the total body jerk gyroscope readings for the Y axis, in m/s.

 * **TimeBodyGyroJerkMean-Z:**

+   *Numeric* value that specifies the mean of the total body jerk gyroscope readings for the Z axis, in m/s.

 * **TimeBodyGyroMagnitude-arCoeff3:**
 * **TimeBodyGyroMagnitude-arCoeff4:**
 * **TimeBodyGyroMean-X:**

+   *Numeric* value that specifies the mean of the total body gyroscope readings for the X axis, in m/s.

 * **TimeBodyGyroMean-Y:**

+   *Numeric* value that specifies the mean of the total body gyroscope readings for the Y axis, in m/s.

 * **TimeBodyGyroMean-Z:**

+   *Numeric* value that specifies the mean of the total body gyroscope readings for the Z axis, in m/s.

 * **TimeGravityAcceleration-correlation-X,Z:**
 * **TimeGravityAcceleration-correlation-Y,Z:**
 * **TimeGravityAcceleration-std-X:**
 * **TimeGravityAccelerationMag-arCoeff3:**
 * **TimeGravityAccelerationMag-arCoeff4:**
 * **TimeGravityAccelerationMean-X:**

+   *Numeric* value that specifies the mean of the total gravity acceleration readings for the X axis, in m/s.

 * **TimeGravityAccelerationMean-Y:**

+   *Numeric* value that specifies the mean of the total gravity acceleration readings for the X axis, in m/s.

 * **TimeGravityAccelerationMean-Z:**

+   *Numeric* value that specifies the mean of the total gravity acceleration readings for the X axis, in m/s.